bongiozzo/musica_mustdie/output/band_metalchurch.md

 # Metal Church

-Дискография
-"Metal Church" 1985, Thrash
-"The Dark" 1986, Thrash
-"Blessing In Disguise" 1989, Thrash
-"The Human Factor" 1991, Thrash
-"Hanging In The Balance" 1993, Thrash
-"Live" 1998, Thrash
-"Masterpeace" 1999, Thrash
-"The Weight of the World" 2004, Heavy Metal
-"A Light In The Dark" 2006, Heavy Metal
-"This Present Wasteland" 2008, Heavy Metal
-"Generation Nothing" 2013, Heavy Metal
-"Badlands (single)" 2015, Heavy Metal
-"XI" 2016, Heavy Metal
-"Classic Live" 2017, Heavy Metal
+## Дискография

+### "Metal Church" 1985, Thrash

+1. Beyond The Black
+2. Metal Church
+3. Merciless Onslaught
+4. Gods Of Wrath
+5. Hitman
+6. In The Blood
+7. My Favourite
+8. Battalions
+9. Highway Star

+(P)&c 1985 ELECTRA Records

+### "The Dark" 1986, Thrash

+1. Town Of Bricks
+2. Start The Fire
+3. Method To Your Madness
+4. Watch The Children Pray
+5. Over My Dead Body
+6. The Dark
+7. Psycho
+8. Line Of Death
+9. Burial At Sea
+10. Western Alliance

+(P)&c 1986 ELECTRA Records

+### "Blessing In Disguise" 1989, Thrash

+1. Fake Healer
+2. Rest In Pieces
+3. Of Unsound
+4. Badlands
+5. Blessing In Disguise
+6. The Spell Can't Be Broken
+7. It's A Secret
+8. Cannot Tell A Lie
+9. The Powers That Be

+(P)&c 1989 ELECTRA Records

+### "The Human Factor" 1991, Thrash

+1. The Human Factor
+2. Date With Poverty
+3. The Final Word
+4. In Mourning
+5. In Harm's Way
+6. In Due Time
+7. Agent Green
+8. Free From Reality
+9. Betrayed
+10. The Fight Song

+(P)&c 1991ELECTRA Records

+### "Hanging In The Balance" 1993, Thrash

+1. Gods Of Second Chance
+2. Losers In The Game
+3. Hypnotized
+4. No Friend Of Mine
+5. Waiting For A Savior
+6. Conductor
+7. Little Boy
+8. Down To The River
+9. End Of A Age
+10. Lovers And Madman
+11. A Subtle War

+(P)&c 1993 ELECTRA Records

+### "Live" 1998, Thrash

+1. Ton Of Bricks
+2. Hitman
+3. Start The Fire
+4. Gods Of Wrath
+5. The Dark
+6. Psycho
+7. Watch The Children Pray
+8. Beyond The Black
+9. Metal Church
+10. Highway Star

+### "Masterpeace" 1999, Thrash

+1. Sleeps With Thunder
+2. Falldown
+3. Into Dust
+4. Kiss For The Dead
+5. Lb.
+Of Cure
+6. Faster Than Life
+7. Masterpeace
+8. All Your Sorrows
+9. They Signed In Blood
+10. Toys In The Attic
+11. Sand Kings

+### "The Weight of the World" 2004, Heavy Metal

+01. Leave Them Behind (5:45)
+02. Weight Of The World (5:21)
+03. Hero's Soul (4:42)
+04. Madman's Overture (8:34)
+05. Sunless Sky (5:26)
+06. Cradle To Grave (5:54)
+07. Wings Of Tomorrow (6:16)
+08. Time Will Tell (5:08)
+09. Bomb To Drop (4:04)
+10. Blood Money (5:06)

+### "A Light In The Dark" 2006, Heavy Metal

+1. A Light In The Dark
+2. Beyond All Reason
+3. Mirror Of Lies
+4. Disappear
+5. The Believer
+6. Temples OF The Sea
+7. Pill For The Kill
+8. Son Of The Son
+9. More Than Your Master
+10. Blinded By Life
+11. Watch The Children Pray 2006 (For David Wayne)

+### "This Present Wasteland" 2008, Heavy Metal

+1. The Company Of Sorrow
+2. The Perfect Crime
+3. Deeds Of A Dead Soul
+4. Meet Your Maker
+5. Monster
+6. Crawling To Extinction
+7. A War Never Won
+8. Mass Hysteria
+9. Breathe Again
+10. Congregation

+### "Generation Nothing" 2013, Heavy Metal

+1. Bulletproof
+2. Dead City
+3. Generation Nothing
+4. Noises In The Wall
+5. Jump The Gun
+6. Suiciety
+7. Scream
+8. Hits Keep Commin'
+9. Close To The Bone
+10. The Media Horse

+### "Badlands (single)" 2015, Heavy Metal

+1. Badlands (2015)  07:29

+This is a re-recording of "Badlands", originally taken from the album Blessing in Disguise.

+Kurdt Vanderhoof - Guitars
+Mike Howe - Vocals
+Steve Unger - Bass
+Jeff Plate - Drums
+Rick van Zandt - Guitars

+### "XI" 2016, Heavy Metal

+Disc 1
+01. Reset  03:54
+02. Killing Your Time  05:06
+03. No Tomorrow  05:08
+04. Signal Path  07:12
+05. Sky Falls In  07:01
+06. Needle and Suture  04:38
+07. Shadow  04:08
+08. Blow Your Mind  06:28
+09. Soul Eating Machine  04:41
+10. It Waits  05:15
+11. Suffer Fools  04:54

+Disc 2
+01. The Coward  04:13
+02. Blister Fist   03:30
+03. God Hit   04:04
+04. The Enemy Mind  03:09
+05. Signal Path (Radio edit)   04:28
+06. Badlands (2015 version)   07:22
+07. Shadow (Demo version)   04:22
+08. No Tomorrow (Alt mix)   04:45

+### "Classic Live" 2017, Heavy Metal

+01. Beyond The Black
+02. Date With Poverty
+03. Gods Of A Second Chance
+04. In Mourning
+05. Watch The Children Pray
+06. Start The Fire
+07. No Friend Of Mine
+08. Badlands
+09. Human Factor
+10. Fake Healer (bonus studio track) (feat.
+Todd La Torre)
+11. Badlands (2015 studio version) (vinyl version only)

 ## Отношения с другими группами